The Prosperity Gospel

 In the “prosperity gospel” theology or the “Word of faith” doctrine, the Holy Spirit is seen as a power to bring about whatever the believer wills.
-Whereas, the Bible teaches that the Holy Spirit enables the believer to do God’s will instead.
-Faith, according to the “Word of Faith” doctrine, is not a submissive trust in God.
-But rather a formula by which the believer manipulates the spiritual laws that (prosperity teachers believe) govern the universe.
+But the Bible teaches that the Holy Spirit enables the believer to do God’s will instead.
+Faith, according to the “Word of Faith” doctrine, is not a submissive trust in God but rather a formula by which the believer manipulates the spiritual laws that govern the universe.

 Instead of stressing the importance of prosperity, Paul admonished the church to avoid “…men of corrupt minds, and destitute of the truth, supposing that gain is godliness: from such withdraw thyself… But they that will be rich fall into temptation and a snare, and into many foolish and hurtful lusts, which drown men in destruction and perdition.
 For the love of money is the root of all evil: which while some coveted after, they have erred from the faith, and pierced themselves through with many sorrows.
 But thou, O man of God, flee these things; and follow after righteousness, godliness, faith, love, patience, meekness” (1Timothy 3:3; 6:5, 9-11).

-Jesus warned, “No man can serve two masters: for either he will hate the one, and love the other; or else he will hold to the one, and despise the other.
+Jesus Himself warned, “No man can serve two masters: for either he will hate the one, and love the other; or else he will hold to the one, and despise the other.
 Ye cannot serve God and mammon” (Matthew 6:24).
 Jesus left the riches of heaven to come down to earth as a poor man who had no place to lay His head (Matthew 8:20).
-Jesus said, “Watch out!
+Therefore He warned, “Watch out!
 Be on your guard against all kinds of greed; a man’s life does not consist in the abundance of his possessions” (Luke 12:15).